Fiveable

 A.

-A student claims: “As energy is transferred from the reservoir to the gas, the gas pressure increases because the gas atoms move faster and collide with the container walls more often and with greater impulse.”
+A student claims that when the gas is heated from T1T_1T1 to T2T_2T2 at constant volume, the pressure increases because gas atoms collide with the container walls more frequently and with greater average momentum change per collision.

-Indicate whether the student’s claim is correct or incorrect.
-Without manipulating equations, justify your answer by describing (i) how the temperature of the gas is related to the motion of its atoms and (ii) how the pressure exerted by the gas is related to collisions of atoms with the container walls.
-Refer to the rigid container shown in Figure 1 in your reasoning.
+Indicate whether the student's claim is correct or incorrect.
+Without manipulating equations, justify your answer by referencing how increasing temperature changes the microscopic motion of the gas atoms and how that microscopic motion is related to the pressure exerted on the container walls.

 B.